Here's the easy-to-follow Choices Checklist 1.0. Simply choose items that you use frequently then swap out with the plastic-free alternative!

-Our planet is crazy beautiful, but over the last 50+ years, we've been destroying it at a rate which scares researchers and would embarrass our ancestors if they knew.
+Our planet is crazy beautiful, but over the last 50+ years, we've been destroying it at a rate which scares researchers and will be a 'what the heck were they thinking' reflection for generations that follow us.

 If you walk through the supermarket today, you’d find it tough to find food items without some type of plastic.
 Scientists predict there will be more plastic in the ocean than fish, by 2050.
 Avoiding it can be as simple as choosing the pasta in the cardboard box.